Marcmarsep/geo3bcn-map-service/README.md

 To configure the server, fill in the fields of your choice in the `config.ini` file.
 Remember that one of the requests from EPOS was to serve under the HTTPS port (443).

-You can also configure the logging options in the `logging.ini` file.
+You can also configure the logging options in the `logging.conf` file.

 ## Execution